GottAuf/home-siem-lab/docs/05-wazuh-deployment.md

 ERROR: No configuration file found
 ```

-Although the file existed on the host, the Docker container could not read it.
+Although the configuration file existed on the host, the container could not read it.

 ---

 # Root Cause Analysis

-Fedora uses SELinux in **Enforcing** mode.
+Fedora enables SELinux in **Enforcing** mode by default.

-The project directory resided inside the user's home directory, where files were labeled with the SELinux context:
+The deployment directory resided inside the user's home directory, where files were labeled:

 ```text
 user_home_t
 ```

-Docker containers execute under the SELinux context:
+Docker containers execute using the SELinux domain:

 ```text
 container_t
 ```

-The container was therefore prevented from reading the mounted configuration file.
+This prevented the certificate-generation container from accessing the mounted configuration file.

 The issue was confirmed using: